This 2,800-Year-Old Stele Tells A Bible Story From A Different Point Of View

 Finding The Truth

-When you have two version of one story, it’s hard to know who to trust.
+When you have two versions of one story, it’s hard to know who to trust.
 For the most part, though, there aren’t really as many contradictions here as there are details that one side opted to leave out.

 King Mesha claims that he was just taking back land Israel stole from him, and there’s nothing in the Israelite version that really proves that isn’t true.
 If anything, it actually fills in some of the gaps on why they started talking about Moabite cities as if they owned them.